RobbyPee/RobbyPee/readme.md

 * **US 10,964,059 B2** – *Static Camera Calibration from Vehicle Motion*
 * **US 10,832,428 B2** – *Range Estimation of Moving Object*
 * **US 12,227,042 B2** – *Calculating Vehicle Trailer Angle*

-## Philosophy

-I try to build tools that are local, open source and owned by the user.

-This matters especially for schools, small businesses, or families who need reliable software without signing up to the expensive subscriptions.
-It also solves problems with data ownership, like GDPR.

 ## Projects (Ongoing)
 Solving real problems with local AI, modular tools, and a bit of plumbing.